 Successful Chestnut Growing – What Does It Take?

 Before going any further it should be stated that nothing in this primer should be interpreted as a recommendation to plant a large monoculture of chestnuts.
 Large monocultures of anything (including corn and soybeans) are invitations to pest and disease.
-They usually require a great investment in energy, labor, and chemicals to maintain, and will probably fail in the end anyway.
+Monocultures usually require a great investment in energy, labor, and chemicals to maintain, and will probably fail in the end.
 There are a number of other high-value tree crops which could be inter-planted with chestnuts to attain the high level of biodiversity needed to control pests and diseases naturally.
 Information about other crop trees and how they can be incorporated into a chestnut planting is available from the Northern Nut Growers Association and North American Fruit Explorers (NAFEX), see Appendix.

-The first important step in establishing a chestnut planting (once you’ve decided to do it) is careful planning.
+The first important step is finding out if you have a site suited for establishing a chestnut planting (once you’ve decided to do it) is careful planning.
 This process should start at least 6 months to a year before any work is started.
 Unless you are already a tree farmer, or at least have a lot of experience and a track record of success in tree planting (two or three trees in your yard doesn’t count), you should get help with this step.
-Your local DNR district forester should be one of the most helpful persons with this process.
+Your local Department of Natural Resources (DNR) district forester should be one of the most helpful persons with this process.
 Besides being able to help you put a tree planting plan down on paper, foresters have a lot of expertise in site selection, site preparation, tree planting, post-planting care and maintenance, ground cover, weed control, and protection form deer/rabbit/mouse damage.
-Your local NRCS office can be very helpful in evaluating a potential site for suitable soil types.
-They may also be able to provide some cost sharing for tree planting in some cases.
-The University of Missouri Center for Agroforestry, www.centerforagroforestry.org, is a good source of information for growing chestnuts in the Midwest.
-For selection of species, strains, and varieties of chestnut seed, nursery stock, and related supplies, consult the information sources listed in the Appendix.
-Also in the Appendix is a list of organizations which could be very helpful, and their membership fees could be some of the best investments you ever make.
+Your local Natural Resources Conservation Services (NRCS) office can be very helpful in evaluating a potential site for suitable soil types.

 At a minimum, items to be addressed in your planting plan should include: